Glutaric Acidemia Type 2Symptoms, Doctors, Treatments, Advances & More

 This condition is inherited in an autosomal recessive pattern, which means both copies of the gene in each cell have mutations.
 The parents of an individual with an autosomal recessive condition each carry one copy of the mutated gene, but they typically do not show signs and symptoms of the condition.

-Sara Missaglia practices in Milan, Italy.
+Sara Missaglia practices practicing medicine in Milan, Italy.
 Ms. Missaglia is rated as an Elite expert by MediFind in the treatment of Glutaric Acidemia Type 2.
-Her top areas of expertise are Glutaric Acidemia Type 2, Chanarin-Dorfman Syndrome, Enlarged Liver, and Lymphedema-Distichiasis Syndrome.
+She is also highly rated in 6 other conditions, according to our data.
+Her clinical expertise encompasses Glutaric Acidemia Type 2, Chanarin-Dorfman Syndrome, Lymphedema-Distichiasis Syndrome, and Enlarged Liver.

-Corrado Angelini practices in Padova, Italy.
+Corrado Angelini practices practicing medicine in Padova, Italy.
 Mr. Angelini is rated as an Elite expert by MediFind in the treatment of Glutaric Acidemia Type 2.
-His top areas of expertise are Limb-Girdle Muscular Dystrophy, Myotonic Dystrophy, Myotonic Dystrophy Type 2, Paramyotonia Congenita, and Heart Transplant.
+He is also highly rated in 33 other conditions, according to our data.
+His clinical expertise encompasses Limb-Girdle Muscular Dystrophy, Myotonic Dystrophy Type 2, Myotonic Dystrophy, and Paramyotonia Congenita.

 Published Date: February 01, 2014